 “Quantized (verb; Physics): applying quantum theory to, especially form into quantity, in particular restricting the number of possible values of (a quantity) or states of (a system) so that certain variables can assume only certain discrete magnitudes.”

-This definition of the word is distinctly restricted to micro world of quantum theory and the Subatomic Realm.
+This definition of the word is distinctly restricted to the micro world of quantum theory and the Subatomic Realm.
 We are going to employ the definition in a more general sense to apply to the macro universe of planetary orbits.
 Leaving off the micro references, we define the word in the following fashion:

 Quantized (verb; General): “restricting the number of possible values of a quantity or states of a system so that certain variables can assume only certain discrete magnitudes.”